Lockheed Martin Co. (NYSE:LMT) Shares Sold by Teacher Retirement System of Texas

 Teacher Retirement System of Texas cut its stake in Lockheed Martin Co.
 (NYSE:LMT) by 10.5% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 91,249 shares of the aerospace company’s stock after selling 10,754 shares during the period.
 Teacher Retirement System of Texas’ holdings in Lockheed Martin were worth $34,524,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds also recently added to or reduced their stakes in the company.
-Clean Yield Group acquired a new stake in Lockheed Martin in the 2nd quarter worth approximately $25,000.
+A number of other hedge funds also recently added to or reduced their stakes in LMT.
+Clean Yield Group acquired a new stake in Lockheed Martin during the 2nd quarter valued at approximately $25,000.
 Better Money Decisions LLC acquired a new stake in Lockheed Martin during the 1st quarter valued at approximately $31,000.
 Sierra Capital LLC acquired a new stake in Lockheed Martin during the 1st quarter valued at approximately $36,000.
 Cowa LLC acquired a new stake in Lockheed Martin during the 1st quarter valued at approximately $39,000.
 Finally, Selective Wealth Management Inc. acquired a new stake in Lockheed Martin during the 2nd quarter valued at approximately $38,000.
 Institutional investors own 70.12% of the company’s stock.

 Several brokerages have commented on LMT.
 Wells Fargo & Company lifted their price objective on shares of Lockheed Martin from $384.00 to $385.00 and gave the company an “equal weight” rating in a research note on Tuesday, July 27th.
 Credit Suisse Group reiterated a “neutral” rating and issued a $370.20 target price (down from $394.00) on shares of Lockheed Martin in a research note on Tuesday, July 27th.
 Four equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
 The company presently has an average rating of “Hold” and a consensus price target of $400.87.